scc-pi/hexsheff/README.md

 ## Building a hex map template

-This was the process for creating the Local Area Committee hexes (which have the same boundaries as the Adult Social Care localities):
+The process for creating the Local Area Committee hexes (which have the same boundaries as the Adult Social Care localities):

 1. Drop the `data/lac_asc_xref.csv` file into the ODI Leeds [hex map builder](https://open-innovations.org/projects/hexmaps/builder.html),